 Hidden in the pine woods of Monroe County between Macon and Atlanta, High Falls Lake is perfect for hiking and fishing.

-On the other hand, as one of the best fishing spots in Georgia, will yield largemouth bass, white and black crappie, bream, bluegill, hybrid striped bass, and channel catfish.
+On the other hand, as one of the best fishing lakes in Georgia, will yield largemouth bass, white and black crappie, bream, bluegill, hybrid striped bass, and channel catfish.

 And of course, don’t forget to explore the waterfalls that crash into the Towaliga River.